 For honest and ethical appraisals, count on REID E. CHOATE & ASSOCIATES, LLC

-||REID E. CHOATE & ASSOCIATES, LLC has worked hard for its reputation for completing competent and ethically superior appraisals.
-To learn more, contact us.
+||REID E. CHOATE & ASSOCIATES, LLC has an established track record for performing competent and ethically superior appraisals.
+Contact us today to learn more.

-Accepting assignments based on contingency fees is not something we can consider.
+Working on assignments based on contingency fees is not something we can consider.

 This isn't how we operate.

 Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") also describes unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
 We follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.